michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 # S&P500 Index Return Direction Prediction

+**Please notice that this project is for demonstration only and not intended for any investment advice.** <br />
+All data and code are available at the [repository](https://github.com/michaelli99/1.S-P500-Index-Return-Prediction) for validation. <br />

 In this project, we applied multiple machine learning algorithms and economic data to **predict S&amp;P 500 index's next-month return's direction**.
 Our best model achieved a prediction accuracy of **67.90%** (Ridge Regression) in an 81-month out-of-sample test set.
 The summary statistics of prediction performance are shown as follows:

 ![alt text](plots/dataframe2_pred_performance.png)